hyzteric/Smappee2MQTT/README.md

 - Send data to MQTT server : partial

 # Smappee-NodeJS
-Smappee nodejs project to read smappee data.
+This nodejs project allows to read data from the smappee API and send it to an MQTT server.
+Tested with Mosquitto MQTT server and openHab to import Electric Car (EV) charging session status and house consumption.

 Based on https://support.smappee.com/hc/en-us/articles/202153935-Where-can-I-find-the-API-documentation-